Park Yoo-chun: 2018–2019: Japan activities and first studio album

 Park's Slow Dance concert tour in Japan began in March 2019.

 He announced his retirement from the entertainment industry in April 2019, following his arrest on suspicion of illegal drug use and the termination of his contract with his agency.

 2020–present: Comeback and change in companies

 Park held a charity fanmeeting for the LOVE ASIA foundation in Bangkok, Thailand on January 25, 2020.

 On July 31, 2020, it was announced that Park was working on a new album, which would be followed by a fan signing and mini concert in Thailand.
-The album, RE:mind, was released on 19 November 2020 through various music sites.
-It contains seven tracks: "THE CRY", "Station", "Carousel", "WHAT U WAITING FOR", "SOMEBODY TO LOVE ME", recorded in English, and "SEE YOU AGAIN", recorded in Japanese and Thai.
+The album, RE:mind, was released on 19 November 2020.
+It contains seven tracks: "The Cry", "Station", "Carousel", "What U Waiting For", "Somebody to Love Me", recorded in English, and "See You Again", recorded in Japanese and Thai.